jonatanschneider/auctionary/README.md

 Navigate to server directory using `cd server`.

 * Run `npm install`
+* Duplicate `server/auth/AuthentiationConfig.skeleton` and rename it to `AuthenticationConfig.ts`
 * Fill in your personal API information to the specified login methods in `server/auth/AuthenticationConfig.ts`

 You now have multiple opportunities: